MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 -  `string_view`
 -  `wstring_view`
--  `u8_string_view`
 -  `u16string_view`
 -  `u32string_view`

 Use these typedefs in your code to ensure that the implicit conversions from the underlying string types work correctly.
 In this document, the term *string_view* refers generally to any of these typedefs.

 A string_view describes the minimum common interface necessary to read string data.
 It provides const access to the underlying data; it makes no copies (except for the `copy` function).
 The data may or may not contain null values ('\0') at any position.
-A string_view has no control over the object's lifetime; therefore it is the caller's responsibility to ensure that the underlying string data valid.
+A string_view has no control over the object's lifetime.
+It is the caller's responsibility to ensure that the underlying string data is valid.

 A function that accepts a parameter of type string_view can be made to work with any string-like type, without making the function into a template, or constraining the function to a particular subset of string types.
 The only requirement is that an implicit conversion exists from the string type to string_view.
 All the standard string types are implicitly convertible to a string_view that contains the same element type.
+In other words, a `std::string` is convertible to a `string_view` but not to a `wstring_view`.

 The following example shows a non-template function `f` that takes a parameter of type `wstring_view`.
 It can be called with arguments of type `std::wstring`, `wchar_t*`, and `winrt::hstring`.